prathyushapingili421/book-manager-ejs/README.md

 #  Book Library (CRUD App)

 A full-stack web application demonstrating **CRUD operations** (Create, Read, Update, Delete) using **Node.js**, **Express**, and **EJS**.
-The app is styled with a custom **Artist Liberty** CSS theme featuring responsive layouts, equal-height cards, hover animations, and glassmorphism effects.

 # **Why this project matters:**
 This project showcases my ability to build a complete web application from scratch, covering both **frontend (HTML, CSS, EJS templates)** and **backend (Express routes, HTTP GET/POST requests)**.
 It highlights skills in server-side rendering, routing, form handling, and responsive UI design—all core skills for full-stack or backend engineering roles.